LAS VEGAS (KTNV) — The Clark County School District provided an update on the budget shortfall during Thursday's board meeting.

 CCSD said it is facing two separate budgetary challenges.

-One of the issues at hand is at the district level, and the other budget dilemma is at the school level.
+One issue is at the district level, and the other is a budget dilemma at the school level.

 According to school officials, no school budgets were impacted by the potential deficit at the district level.